Neonatal Crisis Sequencing Panel with CNV Detection

 Many known monogenic diseases may present early in life as severe neonatal or early childhood (<2 years old) illness.
 In the United States, such diseases account for ~20% of infant deaths and ~18% of pediatric hospitalizations (Kingsmore.
 2012.
 PubMed ID: 22872815; Saunders et al. 2012.
 PubMed ID: 23035047).
 Recent studies have shown that genetic testing in such patients can be a very beneficial first-line test, as the results may provide a comprehensive molecular diagnosis that allows for early intervention for the patient, proper genetic counseling of the family, and may reduce the time spent in the diagnostic odyssey (Kingsmore.
 2012.
 PubMed ID: 22872815; Saunders et al. 2012.
 PubMed ID: 23035047; Ceyhan-Birsoy et al. 2017.
 PubMed ID: 28079900).

 The majority of the genes in this test have been included in large gene panels designed for testing of disorders with severe neonatal or early childhood onset (Kingsmore.
 2012.
 PubMed ID: 22872815; Ceyhan-Birsoy et al. 2017.
 PubMed ID: 28079900).
 In the more recent study by Ceyhan-Birsoy et al. (2017), genes were divided into several categories.
 For this test, we have included the majority of the genes classified as Category A (genes with definitive or strong evidence to cause a highly penetrant childhood-onset disorder) in their study.
 In addition, we have included a number of nuclear genes that have been recently associated with mitochondrial disorders (Craven et al. 2017.
 PubMed ID: 28415858) as well as recently reported genes associated with disorders with a prenatal, neonatal or early-childhood onset and phenotype relevant to this test (Pangalos et al. 2016.
 PubMed ID: 27168972)..

 The full list of genes sequenced in this test is available under the “Summary and Pricing” tab.

-For the Newborn Crisis panel, Next Generation Sequencing (NGS) technologies are used to cover the coding regions of targeted genes plus ~10 bases of non-coding DNA flanking each exon.
+For the Neonatal Crisis Panel, Next Generation Sequencing (NGS) technologies are used to cover the coding regions of targeted genes plus ~10 bases of non-coding DNA flanking each exon.
 Genomic DNA is extracted from patient specimens, as required.
 Patient DNA corresponding to the targeted genes is captured using Agilent Clinical Research Exome hybridization probes.
 Captured DNA is sequenced on the NovaSeq 6000 using 2x150 bp paired-end reads (Illumina, San Diego, CA, USA).
 The following quality control metrics are generally achieved: >97% of target bases are covered at >20x, and mean coverage of target bases >120x.
 Due to technical limitations, a subset of genes in this panel (~150) may have <97% coverage of the targeted bases within the gene; a list of these genes and associated coverage metrics is available if desired.
 Data analysis and interpretation is performed by the internally developed software Titanium-Exome.
 Variant calls are made by the GATK Haplotype caller and annotated using in house software and SnpEff.
 Variants are filtered and annotated using VarSeq (www.goldenhelix.com).
 Common benign and low quality variants are filtered from analysis.
-All reported pathogenic, likely pathogenic, and variants of uncertain significance are confirmed by Sanger sequencing.

 For Sanger sequencing, polymerase chain reaction (PCR) is used to amplify targeted regions.
 After purification of the PCR products, cycle sequencing is carried out using the ABI Big Dye Terminator v.3.0 kit.
 PCR products are resolved by electrophoresis on an ABI 3730xl capillary sequencer.
 In nearly all cases, cycle sequencing is performed separately in both the forward and reverse directions.